-The graph set forth below compares the cumulative total stockholder return on our common stock between March 28, 2018 (the date our common stock commenced trading on the Nasdaq Global Select Market) and December 31, 2020, with the cumulative total return of (a) the Nasdaq Biotechnology Index and (b) the Nasdaq Composite Index, over the same period.
-This graph assumes an initial investment of \$100 on March 28, 2018 in our common stock, the Nasdaq Biotechnology Index and the Nasdaq Composite Index and assumes the reinvestment of dividends, if any.
+The graph set forth below compares the cumulative total stockholder return on our common stock between March 28, 2018 (the date our common stock commenced trading on The Nasdaq Global Select Market) and December 31, 2022, with the cumulative total return of (a) The Nasdaq Biotechnology Index, (b) The Nasdaq Composite Index and (c) The SPDR S&P Biotech ETF, which is an exchange-traded fund that seeks to replicate the performance of the S&P Biotechnology Select Index, over the same period.
+This graph assumes an initial investment of \$100 on March 28, 2018 in our common stock, The Nasdaq Biotechnology Index, The Nasdaq Composite Index and The SPDR S&P Biotech ETF assumes the reinvestment of dividends, if any.
 The comparisons in the graph are not intended to forecast or be indicative of possible future performance of our common stock.